davisriedel/obsidian-typewriter-mode/README.md

 ## Derived from

 This plugin started as a fork of the incredible [Typewriter Scroll](https://github.com/deathau/cm-typewriter-scroll-obsidian) plugin by [deathau](https://github.com/deathau).
-It was turned into a separate plugin because the code and tooling was restructured quite a lot and some breaking changes were introduced.
+It was turned into a separate plugin because the code and tooling was restructured quite a lot and several breaking changes were introduced.
-The plugin also contains code adapted from [this repository](https://github.com/azu/codemirror-typewriter-scrolling/blob/b0ac076d72c9445c96182de87d974de2e8cc56e2/typewriter-scrolling.js), which I have modified for this plugin.
+The plugin also contains code adapted from [this repository](https://github.com/azu/codemirror-typewriter-scrolling/blob/b0ac076d72c9445c96182de87d974de2e8cc56e2/typewriter-scrolling.js).

 ## Development